0Day3xpl0it/ZenScraper/README.md

 - **Flexible Scraping:** Choose to scrape original tweets, retweets, or both.
 - **Date Filtering:** Filter tweets based on specific date ranges (`--since-after`, `--before`).
 - **Session Authentication:** Uses cookies for authenticated scraping sessions.
-- **Configurable Output:** Outputs scraped data to JSON format with structured metadata.
+- **Configurable Output:** Outputs scraped data to JSON format with structured metadata or a cleaned text format.
 - **Headless or Visible Mode:** Operate in headless mode for automation or visible mode for debugging.

 ## Requirements